james-simkins-pittsburgh/unnatural-selection/README.md

 # Unnatural Selection
 A marine microbiology-themed RTS game.

-Please note that I am keeping the copyright on the game despite making this repository public.
+Please note that I am keeping the copyright on the game and its code despite making this repository public.
 However, if there is a portion of the code that you would like to use for a game that is different from this one then I would be happy to license that part of the code under the Apache or MIT license.
 In other words, I am happy to share code, but I just don't want someone copying my entire game!